ericdjatsa/DockerBundles/cloudera_cdh_docker/cdh5-pseudo-distributed-cluster/README.md

 ### UI entry points
 Those urls consider port forwarding from localhost.
+If you started your container as specified above using the parameters -p <container_port>:<host_port>, then you should be able to browse to these URLs from your host machine.

 * name node - http://localhost:50070
 * resource manager - http://localhost:8088